 I am warm, empathic and will offer you the confidential and safe space that you need to explore your issues as you embark on your own personal journey of gaining more understanding about yourself and your own needs.
-Having training in both Psychodynamic and the Humanistic models of Counselling, I incorporate both elements of these models in my work.
+Having trained in Psychodynamic and Humanistic models of Counselling, I incorporate both elements of these models in my work.
 I am able to offer both short term and long term open ended therapy on a weekly basis.

 I am currently offering both face to face at The Albany Centre in St Albans, and online and telephone sessions for clients who prefer this type of counselling.
 Sessions are usually held on a weekly basis at the same time to enable continuity.

 I have previously worked with a range of adults at The Counselling Foundation at Broxbourne, where I saw clients for a range of issues including depression, anxiety, loss, self esteem, divorce and work related stress.
 I currently work at The Albany Centre in St Albans which specialises in counselling and training courses.

 Face to face sessions are held at The Albany Centre in St Albans where there are measures put in place to safeguard against transmission of Covid-19.

 Training, qualifications & experience

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.